-This type of active recruitment is called filling your “talent pipeline,” and it’s becoming an increasingly popular technique for organizations that want to find and retain the best candidates before anyone else.
+This endless supply of high-quality talent is known as a "talent pipeline," and it's becoming a popular method for firms that want to find and keep the top individuals before anybody else.
+But what does it entail?

 What is a talent pipeline?